Hesperian Health Guides

 door handle

-Easy-to-turn door handle for child with poor hand control.
+Easy-to-turn door handle for child who has difficulty with hand control.

 A child in a room crawling with things within her reach